jvventura/terraform-ecs/README.md

 Authenticate AWS with Docker:
 `aws ecr get-login --region us-east-1 --no-include-email` The output of the above command is a command to authenticate.
 Simply copy, paste, and run.

+## Executing task

+The task will be setup to be triggered by defined Cloudwatch event rule pattern in `tf_templates`.

+To execute the task, setup a `aws events put-event` call.